soemone/CRUx-Induction-tasks/README.md

     - Currently, the REPL has not been re-implemented.
 So no REPL functionality at this time
     - Reduced the number of errors the parser handles, allowing the VM to handle the rest.
 A degradation in performance, perhaps.
     - Deleting items has not been tested at all.
 I presume some new code may interfere with it.
 I hope it does not.

+### Task 2: issui
+- A basic TUI wrapper for the GitHub CLI, to view issues associated with user repositories